gyorilab/protmapper/README.md

 ```

 ### Docker container
-Alternatively, the Protmapper Docker container can be run to expose it as
+Protmapper can be run as a local service via a Docker container exposing a
-a REST API as:
+REST API as:

 ```
-docker run -d -p 8008:8008 labsyspharm/protmapper:latest
+docker run -d -p 8008:8008 gyorilab/protmapper:latest
 ```

 ## Command line interface